Music Express: Design and operation

 The ride features twenty 3-passenger cars connected in a circle.
 These cars rotate on a track with alternating sloped and flat sections.
 Rotation is possible in both a backward and forward direction, as the ride is manually operated.
 The ride is powered by 4 DC motors, and can reach a maximum speed of 12 revolutions per minute.
 (Certain older models have a hydraulic tire/rim drive and they have a tendency to go faster).

 The riders in each car are restrained by a single solid lap bar that is locked across the body of the car, making the ride unsuitable for young children or people of short stature.
 The bar must be manually locked or unlocked, and only locks in one position.
 Lights and music are also controlled by the operator, which (as the name suggests) contribute heavily to the ride experience.
 After a certain amount of rotations or minutes, the ride operator will be alerted by the control box that the speed is going to increase, usually by a light on the box.
 At that time the operator will speak on a microphone asking the riders if they would like to go faster.
 Sometimes the ride operator can do this earlier than the alert light to build suspense.
 After a minute or two of faster speed, the ride will then slow down, and the operator can then ask the riders if they would like to go backwards.
 The speed up element is then repeated again only done in reverse.
 Most parks and carnivals require riders to be at least 42 inches or even taller, depending on circumstances and ride design.

-Most Musik Expresses are built with a backdrop dividing the rear third of the ride from the front two-thirds.
-This backdrop, normally covered in artwork and lights, and providing a mild headchopper-like effect as the riders enter and exit the rear section.
+Most Music Expresses are built with a backdrop dividing the rear third of the ride from the front two-thirds.
+This backdrop, normally covered in artwork and lights, provides a mild headchopper-like effect as the riders enter and exit the rear section.
 As this blocks lines of sight, additional staff are required to safely supervise this ride in operation.

-More common in Europe than the US, some Music Express rides have a canopy that the operator can cover the ride while in operation, very much like the old caterpillar rides.
+More common in Europe than the US, some Music Express rides have a canopy that the operator can use to cover the ride while in operation, very much like the old caterpillar rides.

 At Kennywood Park's and Dorney Park & Wildwater Kingdom's Musik Express, written above are the words "Mit Musik Geht Alles Besser", which translated from German reads, "With Music Everything Goes Better."

-The variant used in fairs across Hawaii feature murals of several famous artists, such as The Beatles, Jimi Hendrix, Janis Joplin, Elvis Presley, the logo of The Rolling Stones, and even fictional bands and singers.
+The variant used in fairs across Hawaii feature murals of several famous artists, such as the Beatles, Jimi Hendrix, Janis Joplin, Elvis Presley, the logo of the Rolling Stones, and even fictional bands and singers.